boisalai/mlops-zoomcamp-project/README.md

 ### Step 9: Adjust Terraform settings

-Some changes should be made in the Terreform setting.
+Adjust Terraform settings as follows:

-In the `infrastructure/variables.tf`, change the `aws_region` variable for a region near you (ideally, choose a region with low in carbon emissions, mine is `ca-central-1` powered by hydroelectricity).
+1. In the `infrastructure/variables.tf`, update the `aws_region` variable with your default region.

-In the `infrastructure/main.tf`, change the region of the S3 bucket.
+2. In the `infrastructure/main.tf`, modify the region setting for the S3 bucket.

-In the `infrastructure/modules/ec2/variables.tf`, change the `ingress_cidr_blocks`
-variable for your IP address followed by `/32`.
+3. In the `infrastructure/modules/ec2/variables.tf`, update the `ingress_cidr_blocks` variable with your public IP address followed by `/32`.

-If you are unsure of your public IP address, open a web browser and type "what is my IP address" into the browser's address bar.
+If you are uncertain about your public IP address, open a web browser and type "what is my IP address" into the browser's address bar.
 The browser will display your public IP address.
-Now, modify the variable setting to include a subnet mask of `/32` like this: `1.2.3.4/32`.
+Now, adjust the variable setting to include a subnet mask of `/32` like this: `1.2.3.4/32`.

 ### Step 10: Create AWS resources

-Run the `terraform init` to install the necessary provider modules, in this case, to support AWS provisioning.
+Run the `terraform init` command to initialize the Terraform configuration and download any required plugins or modules specified in the configuration files.

 ```bash
 cd infrastructure